-- 26. At a Preliminary Meeting, the members or Chair have the power to give directions to either party as to the conduct of the case.
-The list provided at Rule 51(4) provides examples of the kind of directions the members or Chair may make but is not exhaustive. - 27.
-When making directions, the members or Chair should have in mind the over-arching objective (as referred to in paragraph 2 above), as well as the need to ensure cases are dealt with fairly and expeditiously. - 28.
+- 26. At a Preliminary Meeting, the members or Chair have the power to give directions to either party as to the conduct of the case10.
+The list at Rule 51(4) provides examples of the kind of directions the members or Chair may make but is not exhaustive. - 27.
+When making directions, the members or Chair should have in mind the over-arching objective (as referred to in paragraph 2), as well as the need to ensure cases are dealt with fairly and expeditiously. - 28.
 When deciding on directions, the members or Chair may have regard to the draft directions prepared by a party or parties, but they remain free to amend or reject those directions as they deem appropriate.
-However, directions given should be clear and specific and include timescales where relevant. - Direction on the format of the substantive hearing (remote or in person) - 29.
-The members or Chair may be asked to give a direction as to the format that the substantive hearing should take, in terms of whether the hearing should be held remotely or in person. - 30.
-Since the COVID-19 pandemic began in early 2020, many legal jurisdictions have had to adapt to hold hearings remotely, where holding in-person hearings may put the participants or public at risk of harm.
-As the pandemic continues, it is likely that the majority of GDC hearings will need to be held remotely, with in-person (or hybrid) hearings being the exception. - 31.
-Where there is a request for a hearing to be held in person, the members or Chair must balance the interests of the registrant, and the need to ensure the overall fairness of the proceedings, against the strong public interest in fitness to practise cases being heard as expeditiously as possible.
+However, directions given should be clear and specific and include timescales where relevant.

+Direction on the format of the substantive hearing (remote or in-person)

+- 29. The members or Chair may be asked to give a direction as to the format that the substantive hearing should take in terms of whether the hearing should be held remotely or in-person.
+Wherever possible, the hearings team will bring this matter before the Chair or Committee listed for the substantive hearing. - 30.
+Since the COVID-19 pandemic began in early 2020, many legal jurisdictions have had to adapt to hold hearings remotely, where holding in-person hearings may put the participants or public at risk of harm11.
+Since March 2020, the GDC has also adopted a similar approach.
+Where appropriate and with the agreement of all parties concerned, substantive hearings deemed suitable are also being run remotely. - 31.
+However, where there is a request for a hearing to be held in-person, the members or Chair must balance the interests of the registrant and the need to ensure the overall fairness of the proceedings, against the strong public interest in fitness to practise cases being heard as expeditiously as possible.

-See paragraph 2(3) to Schedule 3 of the Act (for Dentists)/Scheduled 4B (for Dental Care Professionals)
+10 See paragraph 2(3) to Schedule 3 of the Act (for Dentists)/Scheduled 4B (for Dental Care Professionals)

-&lt;sup>9 In accordance with Rule 51(7)
+9 In accordance with Rule 51(7)

-&lt;sup>11 On 19 March 2020 the Lord Chief Justice made an announcement to judges in the Civil and Family Courts that 'The default position now in all jurisdictions must be that hearings should be conducted with one, more than one, or all participants attending remotely.'
+11 On 19 March 2020 the Lord Chief Justice made an announcement to judges in the Civil and Family Courts that 'The default position now in all jurisdictions must be that hearings should be conducted with one, more than one, or all participants attending remotely.'
+On 5 January 2021, in his message on the latest COVID-19 restrictions, the Lord Chief Justice reiterated that 'Facilitating remote attendance of all or some of those involved in hearings is the default position in all jurisdictions, whether backed by regulations or not.'